-Division of Student Affairs > Support Services > Health & Wellness > Alcohol & Substance Misuse Prevention > Cannabis
+Division of Student Affairs > Student Services > Health & Wellness > Alcohol & Substance Misuse Prevention > Cannabis

 While alcohol has long been the most commonly used drug among college students, cannabis use has moved up to the number two spot (Monitoring the Future Survey, 2015).
 Health Promotion and Wellness want to engage students in discussion and education around cannabis in order to empower students with the knowledge to make informed decisions.
 Contact Health Promotion and Wellness at

 firstname.lastname@example.org to join the conversation!